GisungSim/GisungSim.github.io/index.md

 My vision is achieving both pursuing fundamental physics beyond the Standard Model and developing future technologies that will improve people's lives.

 Along with my vision, my key experiment has been about generating squeezed states of light.
 Started from scratch, I tried really hard to achieve it.
-After many trials and errors, I recently achieved it!
+After many trials and errors, I recently achieved it! [_more detail_](/research-experiment/)

 In this exciting journey, I've not only accomplished the generation of two-mode squeezed light from rubidium vapor—a first in Korea using atomic vapor—but have also pushed the boundaries of quantum-enhanced electrometry and magnetometry.
 My efforts in overcoming numerous technical challenges, such as noise reduction and stabilizing laser frequencies, have been instrumental in these breakthroughs.